jurajsimbs/test_dir_compare_data/readme.md

 1. create a simple backend:
   - use (ideally) php or nodejs
   - backend should provide a route that will return a list of files for both directories and a differences between them
-  - we'll provide example directories
+  - we'll provide example directories (dir1/dir2 in this repo)

 2. create a frontend
   - will load a list of files from backend (asynchronously) and shows it as a flat list or a tree (view should be switchable)